LeszekBlazewski/SO2-automation/README.md

 ### 1.For PoC use become user to not use authentication.

-### 2.Durning setup automate the install of gerrit webhooks plugin (also configuration file for jenkins server is needed)
+### 2.Durning setup automate the install of gerrit webhooks plugin (also configuration file for jenkins server is needed) -> plugin is installed automatically when using official gerrit docker image.

 ### 3. Automatically upload the SSH key to gerrit in order to make SSH work for the commit hook which adds ID.